mdarkness1988/Rust-Server/README.md

-RUST_START_MODE (DEFAULT: "0" - Determines if the server should update and then start (0), only update (1) or only start (2)) RUST_OXIDE_ENABLED (DEFAULT: "0" - Set to 1 to automatically install the latest version of Oxide) RUST_OXIDE_UPDATE_ON_BOOT (DEFAULT: "1" - Set to 0 to disable automatic update of Oxide on boot) STEAMUSER (DEFAULT: "BLANK" - Keep it empty for anonymous login else enter your steam username (CAP Sensitive)) STEAMPW (DEFAULT: "BLANK" - Enter your steam password (CAP Sensitive) if you have entered username into STEAMUSER)
+RUST_START_MODE (DEFAULT: "0" - Determines if the server should update and then start (0), only update (1) or only start (2)) RUST_OXIDE_ENABLED (DEFAULT: "0" - Set to 1 to automatically install the latest version of Oxide) RUST_OXIDE_UPDATE_ON_BOOT (DEFAULT: "1" - Set to 0 to disable automatic update of Oxide on boot) RUST_SERVER_SECURE (DEFAULT: "1" - Set to 0 to disable Anti-Hack) RUST_SERVER_FPS (DEFAULT: "-1" - Limits how many times the server renders objects per second. -1 is no limit) RUST_SERVER_UPDATEBATCH (DEFAULT: "256” - How fast to update objects in game.
+More info online <server.updatebatch>) STEAMUSER (DEFAULT: "BLANK" - Keep it empty for anonymous login else enter your steam username (CAP Sensitive)) STEAMPW (DEFAULT: "BLANK" - Enter your steam password (CAP Sensitive) if you have entered username into STEAMUSER) UPNP (DEFAULT: "1" - Enable or disable the option for the server to open your ports automaticly if you wish to access the server outside your network)

 ```

 # Logging and rotating logs